jsaylor525/nomad/README.md

 * git
 * [Visual Studio Code](https://code.visualstudio.com/)

+### Recommendations

+- intellij or pycharm
+- mozilla or chrome with developers

 ## Setup

 I've played with Windows 10, Ubuntu 18.04, and MacOS Mojave at the early stages, likely as this project develops all the OS types listed won't work...
 We're real developers so expect to use Linux ;)